 This will save you the hassle of manually matching each transaction to a Property after import.
-Note that if your CSV file has transactions data commingled for multiple properties, you're not required to separate it now.
+Note that if your CSV file has transaction data commingled for multiple properties, you're not required to separate it now.
 If you prefer, you can simply upload it to "Multiple Properties" and manually assign each transaction later.

 Consolidate the data into four (4) mandatory columns and three (3) optional columns.

-Date, Amount, Payee, Description, Category, Property, and Unit.
+Date*, Amount, Payee, Description, Category, Property, and Unit.
 Columns should be in this order and with these specific column headers in row 1.
 Category, Property, and Unit are optional (see below for more information on how these three optional columns work). *Please use the MM/DD/YYYY format for the Date column.

 Use Excel's CONCATENATE formula to preserve data if needed.

 If the CSV from your bank or PM includes other columns like Category, Tenant, Unit, Payment Method, etc., open your file in Excel and use the =CONCATENATE formula to combine everything into a single new Description column if you don't want to lose any of this data.
-Remember to cut and "Paste Special" this new column as "Values" before deleting the source columns.
+Remember to cut and "Paste Special" in this new column as "Values" before deleting the source columns.

 Add a "Category" column to manage auto-categorization (optional).

-Simply include an optional column labeled "Category" to tell Stessa exactly how you'd like each income and expense line-item categorized.
+Simply include an optional column labeled "Category" to tell Stessa exactly how you'd like each income and expense line item categorized.
 Exact matches to Stessa's existing top-level or sub-categories will be instantly categorized upon upload.
 When referring to sub-categories, do NOT include the top-level category.
 For example, if you want something categorized as "Insurance > Rental Dwelling" just enter "Rental Dwelling" to create a perfect match.